-Biblical Studies With a Difference
+Biblical Studies with a Difference

 Ever wondered why the good creation included the serpent of Genesis?
 Or whether God really called for the Canaanite genocide?
 Or knows what it is like to give birth?
 If you have—or if your curiosity is aroused—Continuing Ed/ge may be for you!

 This new ICS program is for anyone who wants to engage Scripture in an “adult ed” or “continuing ed” setting.
-There are no prerequisites and no formal assignments (other than reading biblical material ahead of class).
+There are no prerequisites and no formal requirements (other than reading biblical material ahead of class).
 You can take one or all of the modules.
 The sessions will take place in the evenings.

 The overall program will work through much of the Old Testament and New Testament, paying special attention to three key themes:

-Participants may take up to 10 modules, each consisting of six, two-hour sessions
+Participants may take up to 10 modules, each consisting of six, two-hour sessions (presentations and discussion):